 "Retrofit" means to convert an appliance from one refrigerant to another refrigerant.
-Retrofitting includes the conversion of the appliance to achieve system compatibility with the new refrigerant and may include, but is not limited to, changes in lubricants, gaskets, filters, driers, valves, o-rings, or appliance components ((70A.45.010)) 70A.60.010).
+Retrofitting includes the conversion of the appliance to achieve system compatibility with the new refrigerant and may include, but is not limited to, changes in lubricants, gaskets, filters, driers, valves, o-rings, or appliance components (((RCW 70A.45.010))).
+For purposes of WAC 173-443-040 through 173-443-075, "retrofit" refers to an appliance or equipment that has undergone a retrofit.